Progressive Conservative Party of Manitoba: Gary Filmon leadership (1983–1999)

-Return to the wilderness (1999–2016)
+Post-Filmon (2000s)

 Filmon resigned as leader in 2000, and was replaced by Stuart Murray.
 The party fell to twenty seats in the election of 2003, its worst showing since 1953.

-On November 5, 2005, at a meeting regarding a possible leadership convention in the near future, Stuart Murray received only 45% support from party members.
-On November 14, Stuart Murray stepped down as leadership of the party.
-Hugh McFadyen became leader of the party at the leadership convention on April 29, 2006 garnering two thirds of the first ballot vote.
+On November 5, 2005, at a meeting regarding a possible leadership convention in the near future, Murray received only 45% support from party members.
+On November 14, Murray stepped down as leader of the party.
+Hugh McFadyen became leader of the party at the leadership convention on April 29, 2006, garnering two thirds of the first ballot vote.

-In McFadyen's first campaign as party leader during the 2007 provincial election, popular support for PC Party rose two percent over 2003 numbers.
-Although he managed to capture a greater percentage of the provincial vote, the Tories lost one seat.
+In McFadyen's first campaign as party leader during the 2007 provincial election, popular support for PC Party rose 2% over 2003 numbers.
+Although he managed to capture a greater percentage of the provincial vote, the PCs lost one seat.

+Pallister–Stefanson leadership (2012–2024)

-After failing to make major gains in the 2011 provincial election McFadyen agreed to step down as leader.
+After failing to make major gains in the 2011 provincial election, Hugh McFadyen agreed to step down as leader.
 On July 30, 2012, former federal MP and Filmon cabinet minister Brian Pallister was acclaimed as leader.

-Pallister as Premier (2016–2021)

-By the time the writs were dropped for the 2016 provincial election, the Manitoba Tories had been leading in opinion polls for almost four years, and were heavily favoured to win.
+By the time the writs were dropped for the 2016 provincial election, the Manitoba PCs had been leading in opinion polls for almost four years, and were heavily favoured to win.
 As expected, Pallister led the party to a decisive victory.
-The Tories won 40 out of 57 seats, the largest majority government in the province's history.
+The PCs won 40 out of 57 seats, the largest majority government in the province's history.

 Pallister was re-elected to a majority government in 2019.

 Pallister announced his resignation on August 10, 2021, and confirmed on August 29, 2021 his departure would take place on September 1, 2021.
 His interim successor as party leader was confirmed as Kelvin Goertzen on 31 August, 2021.
 An elected successor as party leader will be determined in a leadership election on October 30.

-Goertzen as Premier (2021)

-Kelvin Goertzen was sworn in as premier of Manitoba, on September 1, 2021.
-He would serve until November 2, 2021 and resigned shortly before PC leader Heather Stefanson was appointed and sworn in as his successor later that day.
+Goertzen was sworn in as premier of Manitoba, on September 1, 2021.
+He would serve for only two months, until November 2, and resigned shortly before PC leader Heather Stefanson was appointed and sworn in as his successor as premier later that day.

-Stefanson as Premier (2021–present)

-Heather Stefanson was sworn in as premier on November 2, 2021.
+Stefanson’s succession to the premiership would mark the first female premier in Manitoba history.

+The PC government was defeated in the 2023 Manitoba general election.
+The PCs became the official opposition for the 43rd Manitoba Legislature.